Richard III (1955 film): Release and reception

 The film, although slightly cut for television, was generally well received by critics, with Olivier's performance earning particular notice, but as a result of its simultaneous release through television and cinemas in the US, it was a box office failure, and many critics felt at the time that it was not as well-made as Olivier's previous films.
-However, the airing on US television received excellent ratings, estimated at between 25 and 40 million.
-In addition, when the film was reissued in 1966, it broke box office records in many US cities.
-Its critical reputation has since grown considerably, and many critics now consider it Olivier's best and most influential screen adaptation of Shakespeare.
+However, the airing on US television received excellent ratings, with an audience estimated at between 25 and 40 million.
 The film's failure at the US box office effectively ended Olivier's career as a director of Shakespearean films.
 His proposed film of Macbeth, which had been intended to go into production during 1957, in the end finally failed to gain financing.

+When the film was reissued in 1966, it broke box office records in many US cities.
+Its critical reputation has since grown considerably, and many critics now consider it Olivier's best and most influential screen adaptation of Shakespeare.